Searching for the dead cone effects with iterative declustering of heavy-flavor jets

 A different representation of the Lund diagram which exposes the dead cone effect more clearly is that where the horizontal axis corresponds to the energy of the radiating daughter prong and the vertical axis corresponds to the splitting angle $\theta$.
 We construct this 2D map and we consider the relative difference between heavy quark-tagged jets and inclusive jets as a way to study the relative enhancement/suppression in the different areas of interest:

-where $P(log(1/\theta),E_{radiator})$ represents the probability for a a radiator prong with energy $E_{radiator}$ to split with an apperture angle $\theta$.
+where $P(ln(1/\theta),E_{radiator})$ represents the probability for a a radiator prong with energy $E_{radiator}$ to split with an apperture angle $\theta$.
 This is illustrated in Figure \ref{fig:DeadConeParton}.
-The cut $log(k_{T})>0$ translates into $E_{radiator}>1/(z \theta)$, where $z$ is the energy fraction carried by the daughter prong.
+The cut $ln(k_{\rm T})>0$ translates into $E_{radiator}>1/(z \theta)$, where $z$ is the energy fraction carried by the daughter prong.
 The kinematic limit $z=0.5$ imposes the sharp threshold in the curve above which there are no entries in the inclusive reference.